CoolProfsJeroenB/TeamLowCode-Katas2024/README.md

 - MonitorMe will be configured once during installation by a StayHealthy consultant
 - Configuration is auto shared with all discovered MonitorMe appliances
 - Any MonitorMe appliance acts as plug-and-play.
 In case one fails the other 2 will take over it's role and continue to perform and deliver all functionality
 - In the rare occasion that only 1 MonitorMe appliance is working it will limit its functionality to storing data, analyzing data and alerting.
 The nurses station will no longer function for the duration that only 1 MonitorMe applicance is active.
-If there is an alert during this time it will still be recieved by the mobile app.
+If there is an alert during this time it will still be received by the mobile app.
-- Once a new MonitorMe appliance is plugged in, the nurses station will automatically recieve patient vital signs again
+- Once a new MonitorMe appliance is plugged in, the nurses station will automatically receive patient vital signs again
 - This allows for enough time to replace the faulty MonitorMe appliance.
 StayHealthy can decide to also have a spare on-site or Same/Next day delivery.

 ### Distributed system with event-driven architecture